Tommimon/advent-of-code-2020/riccardo-negri/5/README.md

 Update `input.txt` with your data.

-Run `php render.php > render.html` in the same folder.
+Run `php render.php > render.html` in your terminal in the same folder.

 Open `render.html` with a browser.